350+ Action Words for Resume & Job Application

 What Are Action Verbs?

-Action verbs (also called power words or dynamic verbs) are words you can use on your resume to describe your work activities and professional duties.
+Action verbs (also called power words or dynamic verbs) describe actions.
+These are the words you can use on your resume to describe your work activities and professional duties.
 Action words have positive associations, and that’s why they’re great for highlighting your initiative and strengths.

 People tend to minimize their own achievements.
 But in a resume, minimizing your accomplishments is a thing you should avoid at all costs.
 It’s important to use action words in your resume profile, whether it’s a resume summary or an objective statement, and at the beginning of each bullet point describing your relevant achievements.